pandasoft0/reactReviewPictureCollection/README.md

 Render all the components + validate that they are all connected properly

 #### STEP 3:
-Pass mock pokemon data down to App as props + render said data
+Pass mock image data down to App as props + render said data in ImageDisplay and Collection
   * this will require you to set props to state, do not do this in the constructor
   * set props to your state once your component mounts

 #### STEP 4:
-Design Search.js such that a user can input data and on submit, run a function that console.log's what the user has submitted so far
+Design ImageFetcher.js such that a user can click on a button, which runs a function that console.log's what the user has clicked on

 #### STEP 5:
-Using axios + https://pokeapi.co/, complete the lib/getPokemon.js function
+Using axios + https://source.unsplash.com/, send a request that will return a 100x100 image of a dog
   * hint: google "npm axios" to find out the syntax for a GET request

 #### STEP 6:
-Pass getPokemon function to App + configure the app so that when user submits, it will run getPokemon function instead of the console.log

-#### STEP 7:
-As needed, update getPokemon.js so that pokemon data received from the API will render on the page in addition to any existing pokemon data
+As needed, update App.js so that image data received from the API will render on the page in addition to any existing image data
   * remove the mock data

 ### Advanced
 Note: if you're not comfortable with STEPS 1-7, redo STEPS 1-7 instead

+#### STEP 7:
+Create a new feature

 #### STEP 8:
-Create a new feature
+Add css, have fun.

 #### STEP 9:
-Add css, you may use this as reference https://www.pokemon.com/us/pokedex/
+Only allow 5 images to be rendered inside of Collection.js

 #### STEP 10:
-On mount, render the original 151 pokemon, in the correct order
+Create feature to add new buttons

 #### STEP 11:
-PokemonListItem should only re-render if an applicable change has occurred.
-They should NOT all re-render on every unrelated change

-#### STEP 12:
 Refactor application to use Redux or Context API instead of passing props down manually

 ### Solutions